cristinagalisteo/gitana/README.md

 tr <- tr + xlim(0,1.2)

 # Plot our new heatmap with the tree in the left side.
-# The library 'aplot' sort heatmap to match the OTU order of the tree.
+# The library 'aplot' sort heatmap to match the taxa order of the tree.
 hmap %>% aplot::insert_left(tr, width = 2)

 ggsave("aplot.png", width = 29.7, height = 21, units = "cm", dpi= 300)